navingulhane/fitness-tracker/README.md

 - *🔥 Daily Motivational Quotes*
   Start each day inspired with handpicked motivational quotes to keep your mindset positive and focused.

-- *🏃‍♀ Beginner-Friendly Workout Routines*
+- *🏃‍♀ Beginner-Friendly Workout Routines:*
   Access easy-to-follow workout plans designed specifically for those new to fitness, ensuring a safe and effective start.

 - *🍱 Simple & Balanced Diet Plans*